mmcqd/higher-standard/README.md

 Higher kinded polymorphism is implemented through defunctionalization.
-Instead of promoting type variables to allow abstraction over type constructors (anything of kind k -> * ), we _demote_ type constructor application with the type `('x,'f) app`, which represents `'a 'f`.
+Instead of promoting type variables to allow abstraction over type constructors (anything of kind k -> * ), we _demote_ type constructor application with the type `('a,'f) app`, which represents `'a 'f`.
 In more concrete terms: `(int,list) app == int list`.
 To achieve this, we make `('a,'f) app` abstract, and then provide functors to construct a defunctionalized type constructor for a given real type constructor.
 These are Higher.Mk1 and Higher.Mk2, which can be easily generalized to MkN if desired.
 A central use case of abstracting over type constructors is allowing haskell style type class constraints on them.
 The original paper uses the ocaml object system to represent type classes, but SML has no such system.
 It does however have records.
 Ideally, we'd like to be able to do this:
 ```sml
 type 'f Functor = { fmap : forall 'a 'b . ('a -> 'b) -> ('a,'f) app -> ('b,'f) app }
 ```